 Meredith joined the LotusWorks team in May 2018 after connecting with Talent Team Lead Edith McShane.
 Speaking on the recruitment process Meredith is quick to compliment the LotusWorks team “My work visa had just expired, and I was seeking new opportunities in Ireland.
 After securing my work visa for the second time Edith made contact with me and within two weeks I was starting on site in Galway”.

-“I am currently based on site at a world known Medical Device company.
-I was completely unaware of the amount of technician roles that were available in Ireland until I moved here.
+“I am currently based on-site at a world-known Medical Device company.
+I was completely unaware of the number of technician roles that were available in Ireland until I moved here.
 My role in Galway is Quality Technician working in the mechanical test laboratory.
 A typical day for me can be very challenging.
-In our lab we do a multitude of testing between different functions on site.
+In our lab, we do a multitude of testing between different functions on site.
 Developing products, ensuring products are ready for approval whether that be with the FDA or another regulatory body and working on design verification projects which take up most of my time” Meredith adds.